mstoople532/endpoint_activity_framework/README.md

 You can list documented commands and their arguments with `ruby lib/endpoint_activity_framework.rb --help`

+The new file command creates a new file.
+The file modification command appends a given string to an existing file.
+The file deletion command deletes a given file.
+The network connection currently uses netcat and supports tcp connection.

 This framework is currently compatible with linux and macos systems.
 All activity is logged in the project root as JSON in 'activity_log.log'

 ## License